Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Methods

 \section{Methods}

-\figref{fig:fig1} outlines our approach for finding copy/paste adversaries.
-We attack a ResNet18 \cite{he2016deep} trained on ImageNet \cite{russakovsky2015imagenet}.
-For all experiments, we report the mean proportion of the time that a patched image was classified as the target class minus the proportion of the time an unpatched one was.
-Additional details can be found in \apref{app:details}.
+\figref{fig:fig1} outlines our approach for finding copy/paste adversaries for image classification.
+For all experiments, we report the \emph{success rate} defined as the proportion of the time that a patched image was classified as the target class minus the proportion of the time the unpatched natural image was.
+Additional details are in \apref{app:details}.

 \textbf{Synthetic adversarial patches:} First, we create synthetic robust feature level adversarial patches as in \cite{casper2022robust} by perturbing the latent activations of a BigGAN \cite{brock2018large} generator.
 The synthetic adversarial patches were trained to cause any source class image to be misclassified as the target regardless of the insertion location in the source image.